|

 Isn't it great to know, however, that He is so full of grace and mercy that He allows us to RETURN to Him once our spiritual eyes have been opened?
 Halleluyah!

-Immediately afterward (although many years had passed), we learn something about how the "sins of the father are passed down" (Ex.
-20:5, Ex.
-34:6-7, Deut.
-5:9) when Cain's line produced a man named Lemech who "took two wives"; thus committing adultery and bragging about how he, too, had killed a man (Gen. 4:23-24).
+Immediately afterward (although many years had passed), we learn something about how the "sins of the father are passed down" (Exodus 20:5, Exodus 34:6-7, Deuteronomy 5:9) when Cain's line produced a man named Lemech who "took two wives"; thus committing adultery and bragging about how he, too, had killed a man (Genesis 4:23-24).
 In other words, YHWH allowed sinful man to continue even in those days, and the descendants of Cain reproduced and moved right into the nations where they became godless heathens.

 Notice in verse 25 that Adam again had sexual relations with his wife, and they named the boy Shet - who eventually had a son called Enosh, and "That is when people began to call on the name of YHWH!"
 (Genesis 4:26).